hannanlabs/voyager/README.md

 overhead.
 Wind currents are generated using realtime global datasets from NOAA.

 We use Poisson Burst Traffic to model realistic, randomly timed flight spawns.
-Additionally, we define burst clauses around high traffic airports JFK at 5PM to simulate congestion peaks.
+Additionally, we define burst clauses around high traffic airports (JFK at 5PM) to simulate congestion peaks.
 This serves as a load testing mechanism that stresses autoscalers, validates controller responsiveness, and mirrors the unpredictable, bursty nature of real world air traffic.